mozilla-releng/relengdocs/how-to/release/mozillavpn.rst

 7. Once the builds are successful, open the `edit section of launchpad`_ and check the ``Publish`` box.
 Click ``Save``.

-8. After the releases have been shipped and verified, go back and disable ``Publish`` again.
+8. Wait for the release to be published.
+You can `find the publishing status here`_, then go back and disable ``Publish`` again.

 Android and iOS Clients